BrainlessDip/BlazeHammer/README.md

   - **Example**: `-pt form` will send data as `application/x-www-form-urlencoded` instead of JSON.

 - `--print-payload`, `-pp`:
   - **Description**: Print the payload contents for each request made during the test.
-This helps in debugging and checking the final payload.
+This helps in debugging and verifying the final payload.
   - **Example**: `--print-payload` enables payload printing.

 - `--print-response`, `-pr`: